Chimediin Saikhanbileg: Political career

 As a result, the two-year negotiation of Oyu Tolgoi Underground Mine was concluded and the decision to launch a $4.2 billion construction project was reached on 19 May 2015.
-More than half of the 6 to 7 percent Mongolian economic growth of today can be directly attributed to this project, launched by the financing of 14 international banks.
-Currently, 14,000 Mongolians and over 1,000 Mongolian companies are taking part in the project.

 Inaugurating the Oyu Tolgoi Project, Saikhanbileg said: "From now on, the OT project transforms from a controversial political matter into a business project.
 From now on, the matter will be settled by the members of the board and not by politicians."
-But to this day, some authorities and parliament members continue to politicize the subject of OT and employ it as a topic for populism.